-A lot of Go to Travel Gal readers want to know: Will Southwest extend the expiration dates of their travel funds and credits for trips that people were unable to take during the pandemic?
+A lot of you want to know: Will Southwest extend the expiration dates of their travel funds and credits for trips that people were unable to take during the pandemic?

-It’s important to many travelers right now who have had to change or cancel flights, thus getting refunds in the form of Southwest Unused Travel Funds (read our full guide about these funds) and the deadline of their Southwest travel funds’ expiration is close or occurred this month.
+It’s important to many travelers, who have had to change or cancel flights, thus getting refunds in the form of Southwest Unused Travel Funds (read our full guide about these funds) and the deadline of their Southwest travel funds’ expiration is close or already passed.

 My family saves more than $8,000 every year flying free and I can show your family how to do it, too!
 Join my Families Fly Free program to learn my simple process to make flying free a lifestyle, so you can start making more priceless travel memories before your kids leave home.
 Learn more below…

-Because these travelers know they won’t be able to use their funds before the deadline due to the concerns about travel around the virus, most were hoping Southwest would step up and extend the expiration date.
+Because these travelers know they won’t be able to use their funds before the deadline due to the concerns about traveling, most were hoping Southwest would step up and extend the expiration date.

 Southwest initially extended expiration dates on travel funds that expire between March 1 and June 30, 2020 until May 31 and then later until June 30, 2021.

-But in an announcement on April 16, the airline announced an extremely generous extension in line with other airlines of more than two years!
+But in an announcement on April 16, 2020, the airline announced a generous extension in line with other airlines of more than two years!

-Now, funds that are set to expire or that are created between March 1 and September 7, 2020 will now expire on September 7, 2022.
+Now, funds that are set to expire or that were created between March 1 and September 7, 2020 will now expire on September 7, 2022.

 And no, that’s not a typo!
 NOT 2021, but 2022!!